blossm-network/toolbox/README.md

 On the write side:

 * `event-store` - Deployed to log events with a shared schema.
-Events that share a `root` refer to the same entity, and can be aggregated to determine the state of that entity at any point in time. `event-store`s connect to a Collection in a MongoDB Atlas instance.
+Events that share a `root` refer to the same entity, and can be aggregated to determine the state of that entity at any point in time. `event-stores` connect to a Collection in a MongoDB Atlas instance.

 * `command` - Deployed to do a single-purpose job on-demand which has the oportunity to log events throughout it's execution.
 Commands can call other commands.

 * `fact` - Deployed to deliver some specic information about the state of the app.

-* `command-gateway` - Deployed to permit access to a set of `command`s under specified conditions.
+* `command-gateway` - Deployed to permit access to a set of `commands` under specified conditions.

-* `fact-gateway` - Deployed to permit access to a set of `fact`s under specified conditions.
+* `fact-gateway` - Deployed to permit access to a set of `facts` under specified conditions.

 On the read side:

-* `view-store` - Deployed to store denormalized data that is intended to be queried. `view-store`s connects to a Collection in a MongoDB Atlas.
+* `view-store` - Deployed to store denormalized data that is intended to be queried. `view-stores` connects to a Collection in a MongoDB Atlas.

-* `projection` - Deployed to listen for Events and map their data to a `view-store`.
-If the projection is changed, it can be replayed on-demand using a CLI, which will update the `view-store` with the most recent mapping.
+* `projection` - Deployed to listen for Events and map their data to a `view-stores`.
+If the projection is changed, it can be replayed on-demand using a CLI, which will update the `view-stores` with the most recent mapping.

-* `view-gateway` - Deployed to permit access to a set of `view-store`s under specified conditions.
+* `view-gateway` - Deployed to permit access to a set of `view-stores` under specified conditions.

 ### Write-side Organization

 Functionality is organized in 3 subset layers that outline how to configure procedures, and are named by the application designer.

-* `<domain>` - Each `domain` has one `event-store` and can have one `command-gateway` to allow external access to it's `command`s.
+* `<domain>` - Each `domain` has one `event-store` and can have one `command-gateway` to allow external access to it's `commands`.

-* `<service>` - Each `service` is made up of any number of interdependant `domain`s, meaning any `command`s from within a `service` can freely log events to any of it's `event-store`s. `service`s can also depend on functionality from other `service`s unidirectionally.
+* `<service>` - Each `service` is made up of any number of interdependant `domains`, meaning any `commands` from within a `service` can freely log events to any of it's `event-stores`. `services` can also depend on functionality from other `services` unidirectionally.

-* `<network>` - Each network is made up of any number of `service`s who's `command`s can call each other directly without a gateway.
+* `<network>` - Each network is made up of any number of `services` who's `commands` can call each other directly without a gateway.
 The network can have up to 4 environments: `development`, `staging`, `sandbox`, and `production`.

 ![alt text](/imgs/layers.png "Layers")